Submit feeds via scheduled fetches

-Note: Automatic upload feature allows you to host your feed files on your servers.
+Note: With scheduled fetches, you host your feed files on your servers.
 If you’re hosting your files on an SFTP or FTP server, the username and password fields on the Schedule tab refers to the credentials for your server.
-This login information is different from the settings in the FTP Setting tab, where you specify the username and password required to access the FTP account hosted on Google.
+This login information is different from login information in the SFTP and FTP Settings tab, which contains the username and password required to access Google's SFTP or FTP upload server.